princeibs/stage-2/README.md

   * [Known Limitations and Assumptions](#known-limitations-and-assumptions)

-This is a simple REST API that can perform create, read, update, and delete operation on a "person" resources.
+This is a simple REST API that can perform create, read, update, and delete operation on a "person" resource.
 The "person" resources in this case are the details of a user.

 <!-- TOC --><a name="tldr"></a>
 ## TL;DR